-Aluminium Composite Panel vs Polycarbonate Roof?
+What are the differences between Composite Panel and Polycarbonate Roof?

+Composite panels and polycarbonate roofs have various differences.
 There are a variety of roof panel options available and each of them has its own unique advantages and disadvantages.
 Composite panels are one of the most popular which is used in modern construction for its great properties.
 On the other hand, polycarbonate translucent panels have increased in popularity over the years with its innovative advancements in the construction industry.

 These two types of panels are amongst the top in terms of thermal efficiency.
 Both have their own strengths and are easy to install.
 However, the right roofing panels should be used for the best results under certain environmental conditions.

 These are factory designed and engineered panels meant for application in non-residential buildings.
 They are usually used for partitioning, cladding, roofing, and load-bearing walls.
 Metal facings are used in a panel construction procedure that mainly relies on continuous lamination encapsulating a lightweight polyurethane core.
 Steel or aluminum is used in the lamination and they are sometimes called sandwich panels because of the interaction of two different materials.
-The outcome composition offers a great degree of rigidity and stability as well as load bearing.
+The outcome composition offers a great degree of rigidity and stability as well as load-bearing.
 Most composite panels are manufactured in thicknesses that range from 30mm to 200mm depending on the application for which they are required and requested insulation properties.

 Benefits of Composite Panels

 The advantages of composite construction panels over other alternatives are quite obvious and straightforward.
-These panels are tough, lightweight and with high thermal insulation values.
+These panels are tough, lightweight, and high thermal insulation values.
 They are easy to use and install taking only a short time to finish projects thus cutting down the labor cost for owners and project managers.
 They offer an exciting dimension in construction as they produce a wide range of surface finishes.
 The panels can also be used with other molds for the roof and allow the construction of striking architectural beauty.

 There are various types of constructions of composite panels manufactured including single units, high insulation value, structural value (with air and water barrier), removable panels, low cost, and surface treatment panels.
 All are meant for different applications and have their own advantages.
 Removable panels, for instance, offer easy property refurbishment.